 Seeing Onyx for the First Time

-While falling through the proverbial rabbit hole of rescue organizations that peaked my interest, I came across Onyx.
+While falling through the proverbial rabbit hole of rescue organizations that piqued my interest, I came across Onyx.
 I was immediately hooked when I saw that extremely sweet looking 7-year-old pup’s face on her rescue’s website.
 However, I still had the same apprehensions as many people do when it comes to adopting a senior dog.
 I was concerned about her ability to get along with my 3.5-year-old male dog, I was worried about her not accepting us as her family since she had spent most of her life in a rescue, and I was very uneasy about her age.
 We only get a very short amount of time with our dogs.
 Why on earth would I want to potentially cut that short time in half by adopting a senior dog?

 All of those concerns didn’t just disappear the first time that I saw Onyx’s picture.
-I was still very nervous, and even talked myself completely out of the idea of applying to adopt her.
+I was still very nervous and even talked myself completely out of the idea of applying to adopt her.
 I thought the cards were just too stacked against me, and I decided to put a deposit down on a puppy instead.
 My first dog was a puppy when I adopted him and he turned out great.
-So, I thought that sticking with familiar territory was the better way to go.
+So, I thought that sticking with the more familiar territory was the better way to go.
 As it turns out, I couldn’t have been more wrong.

 Seeing Onyx Again, One Year Later

 Fast forward to almost a year to the day that I saw Onyx for the first time.
 It was almost time for the pup that I put a deposit on to be born, and I somehow found myself down the same rabbit hole from a year prior.
 I don’t know how, but I stumbled upon her picture yet again and I knew it was a sign.